kogyeonghoon/blogpost/_posts/2025-04-28-symmetrized-diffusion.md

 ---
 ### Results and Discussion

 We generated 10000 samples using our trained Permutation Symmetrized Diffusion Model and evaluated them according to the metrics defined above.
 The performance of our model compared to eqgat-diff is presented in Table 1.
-Since this is an ongoing research, we present the metrics measured once.
+Since this is an ongoing research, we present the metrics measured only once.

 | Metric                         | Our Method  | eqgat-diff (Reported) <d-cite key="PUT_EQGAT_DIFF_CITATION_KEY_HERE"></d-cite> |
 | :----------------------------- | :--------------------------------------------- | :------------------------------------------------ |